Volkswagen G60 engine: Applications

 The G60 engine, like any supercharged or turbocharged engine, was sensitive to high air temperatures, so engine performance very much depended on the weather conditions.
 Some models, like the Golf Rallye, or even some variants of the Golf G60, had a bigger, better-placed intercooler, resulting in increased, and more consistent performance compared to the standard placed intercooler.

+Technologies found in the G40 and G60 engines have subsequently been used in other Volkswagen engines.
+They first used this technology with turbochargers in their Turbodiesel 'TD' engines.
+This evolved into their Turbocharged Direct Injection 'TDI' diesel engines.

 VW engine ID codes

 All Volkswagen G-Lader internal combustion engines are inline four-cylinder SOHC designs, operate on the four-stroke cycle petrol engines with Bosch Digifant electronic multi-point fuel injection, are water-cooled, and use a G-Lader supercharger:

-Future use of technology

-Technologies found in the G40 and G60 engines have subsequently been used in other Volkswagen engines.
-They first used this technology with turbochargers in their Turbodiesel 'TD' engines.
-Then, this evolved into their highly regarded range of Turbocharged Direct Injection 'TDI' diesel engine.
-Turbochargers have also been of great benefit to recent petrol engines in the Volkswagen Group.